 Hunting and fishing on Fort Carson and Piñon Canyon Maneuver Site (PCMS) are in accordance with Fort Carson Regulation 200-6 (Wildlife Management and Recreation) dated 15 August 2014, and Colorado State and U.S. Fish and Wildlife (USFWS) regulations.
 Fort Carson Game Wardens are authorized to enforce federal and state laws, and DOD and Army regulations.
 In addition, USFWS and Colorado Parks and Wildlife (CPW) Law Enforcement Officers are authorized to enter Fort Carson and PCMS to enforce federal and state fish and wildlife laws.
 The information provided here is a summary of the fishing rules and regulations found in FC Reg 200-6.
 Recreationists are encouraged to read the regulation prior to fishing on Fort Carson or PCMS.
 Click HERE to see FC Reg 200-6.

 A downrange pass is not required to access the four stocked reservoirs or the Outdoor Recreation Area (aka: Bird Farm —Womack Reservoir is located in the Outdoor Recreation Area).
-The downrange pass is required for individuals planning to fish in any of the training areas on Fort Carson.

 Fishing at night is permitted at Womack, Townsend, Haymes, and Northside reservoirs.

 On Fort Carson, only boats powered by an electric motor or by hand are allowed.
 Watercraft powered by an internal combustion engine are not allowed.
 Boating is prohibited on the PCMS.